 - the serving network name;

-Upon reception of the Nudm_UEAuthentication_Get Request, the UDM shall invoke SIDF if a SUPI type is SUPI plus SQNMS, then SIDF shall de-conceal SUCI to gain SUPI and SQNMS before UDM can process the request.
+Upon reception of the Nudm_UEAuthentication_Get Request, the UDM invokes SIDF if a SUPI type is SUPI plus SQNMS, then SIDF de-conceals SUCI to gain SUPI and SQNMS before UDM can process the request.

-Based on SUPI, the UDM/ARPF shall choose the authentication method.
+Based on SUPI, the UDM/ARPF chooses the authentication method.
 SQNMS is stored in UDM for future use.
-At UDM, Authentication vector is generated with existing SQNHE..
+At UDM, Authentication vector is generated with existing SQNHE.
 The solution is restricted to 5G.

-NOTE : The Nudm_UEAuthentication_Get Response in reply to the Nudm_UEAuthentication_Get Request and the Nausf_UEAuthentication_Authenticate Response message in reply to the Nausf_UEAuthentication_Authenticate Request message are described as part of the authentication procedures in clause 6.1.3.
+NOTE 1: The Nudm_UEAuthentication_Get Response in reply to the Nudm_UEAuthentication_Get Request and the Nausf_UEAuthentication_Authenticate Response message in reply to the Nausf_UEAuthentication_Authenticate Request message are described as part of the authentication procedures in 3GPP TS.33.501 [2], clause 6.1.3.

-Note: SQNMS is not considered for Authentication vector generation on purpose.
+NOTE 2: SQNMS is not considered for Authentication vector generation on purpose.

-1) Successful Authentication case:
+6.4.3.3.2 Successful Authentication case

-In success case the Authentication procedure (considering example of 5G AKA) is the same as TS.33.501 section 6.1.3.2.0.
+In success case the Authentication procedure (considering example of 5G AKA) is the same as 3GPP TS.33.501[2], clause 6.1.3.2.0.
 The solution does not impact the existing call flow.

-2) Authentication failure case:
+6.4.3.3.3 Authentication failure case

-Figure 6.4.3.3-2: Authentication procedure for 5G AKA (Failure case)
+Figure6.4.3.3.3-1: Authentication procedure for 5G AKA (Failure case)

-Figure 6.4.3.3-2 shows the failure case of Authentication procedure (considering example of 5G AKA).
+Figure 6.4.3.3.3-1 shows the failure case of Authentication procedure (considering example of 5G AKA).
 Changes are shown in blue.

-1. For each Nudm_Authenticate_Get Request, the UDM/ARPF shall create a 5G HE AV.
-The UDM/ARPF does this by generating an AV with the Authentication Management Field (AMF) separation bit set to "1" as defined in TS 33.102 [9].
-The UDM/ARPF shall then derive KAUSF (as per Annex A.2) and calculate XRES* (as per Annex A.4).
-Finally, the UDM/ARPF shall create a 5G HE AV from RAND, AUTN, XRES*, and KAUSF.
+1. For each Nudm_Authenticate_Get Request, the UDM/ARPF creates a 5G HE AV.
+The UDM/ARPF does this by generating an AV with the Authentication Management Field (AMF) separation bit set to "1" as defined in TS 33.102 [3].
+The UDM/ARPF then derives KAUSF (as per Annex A.2) and calculate XRES* (as per Annex A.4).
+Finally, the UDM/ARPF creates a 5G HE AV from RAND, AUTN, XRES*, and KAUSF.

-2. The UDM shall then return the 5G HE AV to the AUSF together with an indication that the 5G HE AV is to be used for 5G-AKA in a Nudm_UEAuthentication_Get Response.
+2. The UDM then returns the 5G HE AV to the AUSF together with an indication that the 5G HE AV is to be used for 5G-AKA in a Nudm_UEAuthentication_Get Response.
 In case SUCI was included in the Nudm_UEAuthentication_Get Request, UDM will include the SUPI in the Nudm_UEAuthentication_Get Response.

-3. The AUSF shall store the XRES* temporarily together with the received SUCI or SUPI.
+3. The AUSF stores the XRES* temporarily together with the received SUCI or SUPI.

-4. The AUSF shall then generate the 5G AV from the 5G HE AV received from the UDM/ARPF by computing the HXRES* from XRES* (according to Annex A.5) and KSEAF from KAUSF (according to Annex A.6), and replacing the XRES* with the HXRES* and KAUSF with KSEAF in the 5G HE AV.
+4. The AUSF then generates the 5G AV from the 5G HE AV received from the UDM/ARPF by computing the HXRES* from XRES* (according to 3GPP TS 33.501 [2] Annex A.5) and KSEAF from KAUSF (according to 3GPP TS 33.501 [2] Annex A.6), and replacing the XRES* with the HXRES* and KAUSF with KSEAF in the 5G HE AV.

-5. The AUSF shall then remove the KSEAF return the 5G SE AV (RAND, AUTN, HXRES*) to the SEAF in a Nausf_UEAuthentication_Authenticate Response.
+5. The AUSF then removes the KSEAF return the 5G SE AV (RAND, AUTN, HXRES*) to the SEAF in a Nausf_UEAuthentication_Authenticate Response.

-6. The SEAF shall send RAND, AUTN to the UE in a NAS message Authentication -Request.
-This message shall also include the ngKSI that will be used by the UE and AMF to identify the KAMF and the partial native security context that is created if the authentication is successful.
-This message shall also include the ABBA parameter.
-The SEAF shall set the ABBA paremeter as defined in Annex A.7.1.
-The ME shall forward the RAND and AUTN received in NAS message Authentication Request to the USIM.
+6. The SEAF sends RAND, AUTN to the UE in a NAS message Authentication -Request.
+This message also includes the ngKSI that will be used by the UE and AMF to identify the KAMF and the partial native security context that is created if the authentication is successful.
+This message also includes the ABBA parameter.
+The SEAF sets the ABBA paremeter as defined in Annex A.7.1.
+The ME forwards the RAND and AUTN received in NAS message Authentication Request to the USIM.

-7. At receipt of the RAND and AUTN, the USIM shall verify the freshness of the 5G AV by checking whether AUTN can be accepted as described in TS 33.102 [9].
+7. At receipt of the RAND and AUTN, the USIM verifies the freshness of the 5G AV by checking whether AUTN can be accepted as described in 3GPP TS 33.102 [3].
 If the verification of the AUTN fails, then the USIM indicates to the ME the reason for failure.